r5atom/Saturday-Datascience/results/README.md

 - - - -
 # Classifying images

 The dataset also contains images of the auction lots.
-These can be used for [classification](./classification-models.md).
+These can be used for classification and is described in detail  [here](./classification-models.md).
+Figure 9 shows an example of all available pictures of a single auction lot.
+In an attempt to identify the car brand the front view (ex. fig. 9a) of the lot is used to train several classification models.

 | A) Front | B) Rear | C) Interior |
 |:-----:|:-----:|:-----:|